alexle/alexle.github.com/_posts/2025-10-14-using-github-actions-to-blog-from-your-phone.markdown

 ## Why I love this workflow

-The beauty of this approach is it's simplicity.
+The beauty of this approach is its simplicity.
 No need for special apps or services.
 It leverages tools I already use and which this site is hosted on.

-Writing blog posts now feels as casual as writing an email or text message.
-Which hopefully will encourage me to publish more regularly.
+Writing blog posts now feels as like writing an email or text message.
+Which hopefully encourages me to publish more regularly.

 Sometimes the best solutions aren't about adding complexity.
 But about reducing friction.